Mohammad Nabi Mohammadi: Islamic Revolutionary Movement

 The coup resulted in a massive disgorgement of Afghan religious leaders over the border to Pakistan.
 Most of these leaders congregated in Peshawar and tried to make contact with the leadership of two already established organizations, Hezb-e Islami and Jamiat-e Islami Afghanistan, which they already knew of because of their declaration of jihad and clandestine distribution of publications critical of President Daud.
 Newly arrived members of the ulema urged the principals to reunify, but Rabbani and Hekmatyar each refused to accept the other's party as the umbrella.
 The compromise reached was the creation of a new alliance that was to be called Harakat-i-Inqilab-i-Islami Afghanistan (Islamic Revolution Movement of Afghanistan).
 After various candidates were proposed and rejected for the position of amir, the assembled members of the ulama decided in early September 1978 on Muhammad Nabi Muhammadi as the leader of the new alliance.

 After nearly four months, engineer Gulbuddin Hekmatyar and Burhanuddin Rabbani separated from Harakat-i-Inqilab-i-Islami and founded their own parties by the name of Hizb-e-islami and Jamiat-e-islami.
 Mohammad Nabi carried the leadership of Harakat-i-Inqilab-i-Islami.
 It was one of the seven parties that were officially recognized by the Pakistani government and was funded by the US and Arab countries through the Pakistani government.

 Mohammadi was among Afghan leaders who met President Ronald Reagan at the White House during the war.
-Reagan called the rebel leaders "freedom fighters."
-Through continuous struggle the Afghan Mujahideen succeeded in their mission, and the Russian forces withdrew from Afghanistan in 1989 after the loss of tens of thousands of its soldiers.
+Reagan called the rebel leaders "freedom fighters" and compared them with the forefathers of America.
+Through continuous struggle the Afghan Mujahideen succeeded in their mission, and the Russian forces withdrew from Afghanistan in 1989 after the loss of fifteen thousand of its soldiers.
 In 1992 the pro-Moscow government in Kabul collapsed, and the mujahideen took power.